Text and pictures © 1990-2008 Guillaume Dargaud

 Left: The Concordia 2005 winterover team united during the record low temperature of the winter: -78.6°C. Camera on a tripod which didn't stay outside for long (neither did we with removed face masks).
 (Photo Karim Agabi)

 Use slide film; as you can't get as much detail with negatives, except when comparing high sensitivities which you'll never use for climbing anyway; and slide shows with friends and a good glass/mug/bucket of wine can be so fun...
-Same goes for digital, use the lowest sensitivity of your camera (usualy 100iso, 50 or 200).
+Same goes for digital, use the lowest sensitivity of your camera (usually 100iso, 50 or 200).

 I used to use mostly Fujichrome Velvia 50 asa slide film.
 50 asa is not much, but when you are on snow or with a wide aperture lens you get great results.
 Colors are awesome and grain is virtually non existent.
 Personally I like it better than even Kodachrome 25 !
 The bluish hue on some of my pictures is due to the altitude.
 The Velvia, when underexposed, will give you green snow.
 Yuk !